Cloud Vulnerability DB

 A community-led vulnerabilities database

-A Remote Code Execution vulnerability was discovered in Dolibarr (GHSA-49xw-hw94-fmv2) affecting versions up to 21.0.2.
-The vulnerability was published on July 19, 2025, and involves the menu permission functionality in the Dolibarr backend that could allow arbitrary PHP code execution (GitHub Advisory).
+A Remote Code Execution vulnerability (GHSA-49xw-hw94-fmv2) was discovered in Dolibarr affecting versions up to 21.0.2.
+The vulnerability was published on July 19, 2025, and reviewed on July 21, 2025.
+The issue exists in the menu permission functionality of Dolibarr's backend system, specifically in the menu creation and permission setting features (GitHub Advisory).

 The vulnerability allows attackers to execute arbitrary commands in the file system and read sensitive files.
-When successfully exploited, it can lead to complete system compromise through arbitrary code execution, especially when combined with file upload capabilities (GitHub Advisory).
+This can lead to complete system compromise, particularly when combined with file upload capabilities.
+The impact is especially severe when the PHP configuration has allowurlinclude enabled, as it enables remote code execution (GitHub Advisory).

 Source: This report was generated using AI